lightning/bolts/02-peer-protocol.md

   current commitment transaction:
     - SHOULD fail the channel,
       - but MAY delay this check until the `update_fee` is committed.
+  - if the `update_fee` is above the `feerate_per_kw`:
+    - if the dust balance on counterparty transaction at the current `feerate_per_kw` is superior to `max_dust_htlc_exposure_msat`:
+      - MAY fail the channel
+    - if the dust balance on holder transaction at the current `feerate_per_kw` is superior to `max_dust_htlc_exposure_msat`:
+      - MAY fail the channel

+There is a risk of triggering a third-party channel closure in case of high-fee spikes by forwarding many trimmed HTLCs on this channel and waiting for an automatic `update_fee` provoking an unilateral close.
+For this reason, closing the channel in case of `update_fee` overflowing the `max_dust_htlc_exposure_msat` is deferred to the node operator, where it could be evaluated in function of the channel trust.

 #### Rationale